Bigfootmech/Bigfootmech/README.md

 I WASN'T allowed by my father to play Deathtrap Dungeon, because it seemed age-inappropriate.
 And instead he pointed me to Chip's Challenge as a puzzle game.

-I used Winamp to watch video broadcasts of Anime - which I didn't even realise was a 'thing' back then.
+I used Winamp to watch internet-radio-and-tv broadcasts including Anime - which I didn't even realise was a 'thing' back then.
 And Pokemon on the TV was just "normal cartoons".

 Of course, I also started secondary school.